-All our courses can be booked on line.
+All our face to face courses can be booked here though the website.
 Clicking on “more info” gives all the details you will need including, course content, course providers and prices.

 Add the courses you wish to attend to your shopping basket, proceed to checkout and an invoice will automatically be sent to your school or to you personally (if you are booking as an individual).
 No payment is required at this stage.
 Click here to view our terms and conditions.

 There are also online alternatives for a growing number of our courses which are available to download and watch as many times as you like, should you wish to learn at your own convenience and without attending a conference center.

 This course is now FULLY BOOKED, it is running again on Wednesday 3rd November 2021, click here to book onto this date

 This course will clarify what is happening to the Foundation Phase under the new curriculum in Wales.
 It will focus on what needs to stay the same and what needs to change.

 The AoLLC stresses the importance of both listening and speaking.
 With an ability to listen carefully, respond to others and challenge ideas and the skills to express ideas, articulate opinions and explain concepts, pupils become more resourceful and adaptable learners.
 This course helps your school to develop oracy across the curriculum in FP and KS2 so that pupils talk to learn and talk to express themselves.

 “Sticks and stones may break my bones but worms will never hurt me”